Tenkaire/angular-movie-list/README.md

 ## Public Gallery

-I use imgbox to keep all the assets' images.
+I used imgbox to keep all the assets' images.
 Go to `https://imgbox.com/gallery/edit/he6nNoBnwO/uAleb9FBW6zFoFcc` for more details.